Cristhian Mosquera

-Cristhian Andrey Mosquera Ibargüen (born 27 June 2004) is a Spanish professional footballer who plays mainly as a centre-back for Premier League club Arsenal and the Spain U21 national team.
+Cristhian Andrey Mosquera Ibargüen (born 27 June 2004) is a Spanish professional footballer who plays as a centre-back for Premier League club Arsenal and the Spain national team.

 Early life

 Born in Alicante, Valencian Community to Colombian parents, Mosquera first played basketball in his hometown, before joining futsal team San Blas Cañavate, as his cousin was playing there and they were missing a player for a youth tournament.
 Having later moved to play in Carolines Altes-based team SCD Carolinas, he eventually joined the city main football club, Hércules CF.

-Christhian has a younger brother named Yulian Mosquera, born in 2011, who plays for Valencia's Academy and Spain U15s.
-He is considered a talented prospect in Spain and is seemingly already on Mikel Arteta's radar.
-When Cristhian Mosquera signed with Arsenal, Mikel Arteta jokingly made Yulian take a photo with the Arsenal contract, suggesting a potential future move for the younger brother.
+Cristhian has a younger brother named Yulian Mosquera, born in 2011, who plays for Valencia's Academy and Spain U15s, and is considered a talented prospect in Spain.
+When Cristhian signed with Arsenal, club manager Mikel Arteta jokingly made Yulian take a photo with a mock Arsenal contract.

 Club career

 Valencia

 Mosquera joined Valencia CF's youth setup in 2016, aged 12.
 On 22 August 2020, while still in the Juvenil A squad, he renewed his contract with the club until 2023.
 He made his senior debut with the reserves on 4 September 2021, starting in a 3–1 Tercera División RFEF home win over CD Castellón B.

 Having already featured on the bench for a few Liga fixtures that season, he made his first team debut on 16 January 2022, starting in a 1–0 away win over CD Atlético Baleares, for the season's Copa del Rey.
-Playing every minutes of the game in the center of a 3-men defense, his coach José Bordalás praised him as the best on the field that night.
+Playing every minute of the game in the center of a three-man defense, his coach José Bordalás praised him as the best on the field that night.
 At the age of 17 years, six months and 23 days, he became the eight-youngest player in the club's history, and the youngest centre-back.

 Set to further renew his contract with the Che until 2025, Mosquera made his La Liga debut on 19 January 2022 by starting in a 1–1 draw against Sevilla, again impressing in the axis of the defense for what was a difficult game against the likes of Rafa Mir.
-This made him the fourth-youngest footballer to ever play in La Liga with Los murciélagos, surpassing players such as Ferran Torres, Lee Kang-in or Yunus Musah.
+This made him the fourth-youngest footballer to ever play in La Liga with Los murciélagos, surpassing the records set by Ferran Torres, Lee Kang-in and Yunus Musah.

 In August 2023, Mosquera was definitely promoted to the main squad of the Che.
 On 9 February 2025, he netted his first career goal in a 2–0 win over Leganés in La Liga.